yash-seth/hercules-RMS/README.md

 # Restaurant Management System
-A svelte-based Restaurant Management System
+A svelte-based restaurant orders management system, with an Express server for JWT-based authorization.